ri3m/GuessDigitGame/README.md

 # GuessDigitGame
-Simple guessing game developed as an assignment for a Data Science and Machine Learning bootcamp.
+A Simple guessing game developed as an assignment for a Data Science and Machine Learning bootcamp.